basil08/basil08.github.io/content/bookshelf.md

 ## Currently Reading

-1. The Burden of Democracy
-2. Everybody Loves a Good Drought
-3. Children of Dune (Dune #3)
+1. Children of Dune (Dune #3)
-4. Understanding Power
+2. Understanding Power
-5. In The Service of the Republic
+3. In The Service of the Republic

 ## 2024